4 Strategies to Effectively Spread Public Health Awareness

 No items found.

-Ralph Waldo Emerson once said, “The first wealth is health”.
-That’s why public healthcare agencies must find effective ways to regularly promote individual and community well-being.
+Ralph Waldo Emerson once said, “The first wealth is health.”
+To provide this essential need, public healthcare agencies must find effective ways to promote individual and community well-being.

-But, how can these agencies communicate in a way that informs, educates, and drives individuals to take action?
+But how can these agencies communicate with the public in a way that informs, educates, and drives individuals to take action?
 Additionally, how can they use their communications to promote health equity?
-The answer: by running structured public health awareness campaigns.
+The answer: running structured public health awareness campaigns.

-With thoughtful awareness language and messaging, agencies can offer crucial information needed to foster a healthier, more resilient society.
-In this guide, we will unpack the steps needed to craft a comprehensive and compelling public health awareness campaign.
+With thoughtful communications, agencies can provide the public with crucial information to foster a healthier, more resilient society.
+In this guide, we’ll unpack the steps needed to craft a comprehensive and compelling public health awareness campaign.

 1. Use data to segment your audience.

-The first step in improving public health awareness is to understand who your audience is and how you can reach them most effectively.
+The first step in improving public health awareness is understanding your audience and how to reach them.
 Cultural differences, demographics, and other factors can determine whether your healthcare messaging resonates with your target audience.

-That said, it’s essential to develop cultural awareness and sensitivity to provide patient-centered messaging that respects diverse backgrounds and values.
-To do this, your public health agency can use data to segment your audience.
+To create patient-centered messaging that respects diverse backgrounds and values, your public health agency can use data to segment your audience.
 With this data, you can:

-• Identify relevant topics: Dig deeper into population trends to craft relevant messages for your audience.
-For instance, an audience of young mothers should receive pediatric care messaging while an elderly audience might receive senior wellness check messaging.
+• Identify relevant topics: Dig deep into population trends to craft relevant messages for your audience.
+For instance, an audience of young mothers should receive messaging about pediatric care, while an elderly audience might receive information about senior wellness checks.

 • Provide language and cultural context: Reference population data to ensure your messaging aligns with their preferred language.

-• Offer geographic insight: You can also use data to reference disease hotspots based on geographic location.
-A region with lower vaccination rates, for example, can receive urgent messaging to protect themselves and others by getting vaccinated.
+• Offer geographic insight: Reference disease hotspots based on geographic location.
+For example, a region with lower vaccination rates should receive urgent messages to protect themselves and others by getting vaccinated.

-Consider partnering with healthcare organizations to find data that can provide additional campaign context.
-For example, providers using advanced analytic solutions can access insights into high-risk population groups.
-Analytic models like Arcadia’s healthcare dashboard can break down hospital metrics and other relevant social factors that are linked to disease.
+Consider partnering with healthcare organizations to gather data that provides additional campaign context.
+For example, advanced analytic solutions providers can access insights about high-risk population groups.
+Arcadia recommends using analytic models like healthcare dashboards to break down hospital metrics and other relevant disease-related social factors.

 2. Refine your communication.

-Refine your communication to ensure that it will resonate with the right audience, provide the right information, and be easy to understand.
+Ensure your message resonates with the right audience, provides accurate information, and is easy to understand.
 The Centers for Disease Control and Prevention (CDC) provides this guidance from its Health Communication Playbook to get started:

-• Identify your key messages: Craft a short 1-2 sentence description that conveys exactly what you want your target audience to know.
+• Identify your key messages: Craft a short 1-2 sentence description that conveys exactly what your target audience needs to know.
 Each communication should only have one to three key messages to keep it to the point.

 • Include talking points: These points should describe complex issues or events.
 They are backed by research, simple to understand, and directly relate to the key messages.

-• Write clearly and concisely: Choose an active voice and replace medical jargon and scientific terms with inclusive language.
-Group information into headings so it's easier for the audience to digest.
+• Write clearly and concisely: Write in an active voice and replace medical jargon and scientific terms with inclusive language.
+Group information into headings so it's easy for the audience to digest.

-• Make your material visually appealing: If your communications are written, break up dense text and ensure your words have plenty of blank space.
-If you choose to use a video medium, make sure your background is clutter-free and the focus remains directly on the subject.
+• Make your material visually appealing: If your communications are written, break up dense text and ensure sufficient white space between words, sentences, and paragraphs.
+If you choose to use a video medium, make sure your background is clutter-free so the focus remains directly on the subject.

-To visualize these points, the CDC references the Agency for Toxic Substances and Disease Registry (ATSDR)’s key message concerning an outbreak of Polycythemia Vera (PV) blood cancer in Eastern Pennsylvania: Protecting public health is ATSDR’s top priority.
+To visualize these points, the CDC references the Agency for Toxic Substances and Disease Registry’s (ATSDR) key message concerning an outbreak of Polycythemia Vera (PV) blood cancer in Eastern Pennsylvania.

 • ATSDR has been investigating PV in Eastern Pennsylvania since 2006.